Jali001/Project-1-Sip-Chow/README.md

 If the user wants to save an item as a favorite, there will be a button to add or delete items as favorites.

 # Desired Criteria:
-When inputs are recorded, they are displayed below the search box and can me removed at the user's convience.
+When inputs are recorded, they are displayed below the search box and can be removed at the user's connivence.

 When a user has decided want they would like more information on, they can click on the item and it will display information on that item.

 # Minimum Viable Product:
 User should be able to find a food or drink item using the search function by inputing criteria based on their preferances.
+An example was provided on Sip Box for beverage and Chow Box for food,

 User should be able to save or delete items that they had selected as their favorite for their convienance.